Easy DIY method for getting rid of a carpenter ant infection inside the home without the use of chemicals or other toxic substances.

-We’ve had two major infestations of carpenter ants to deal with in the 22 years of living in our home.
+We’ve had two major infestations of carpenter ants to deal with during the 25+ years of living in our home.

-I picked up the phone and called pest control and after a couple toxic sprayings around our house, yard and then in our attic over the course of a week or two, the carpenter ants were gone.
+I picked up the phone and called pest control and after a couple of toxic sprayings around our house, yard, and then in our attic over the course of a week or two, the carpenter ants were gone.

 Our second infestation of carpenter ants happened just a few weeks ago, and this time, I handled it very differently.

 Having the knowledge and wisdom of 20 years of green living behind me, I was determined and very confident I could resolve this infestation with zero pesticides and no call to pest control.

 My youngest was especially freaked out by the enormous size of the carpenter ants even after I explained that they don’t have a sting like other types of ants and picked up one in my fingers to show her.
 Unfortunately, my little pep talk and demonstration didn’t do much to alleviate her fears of these intimidating, wriggling creatures.